Here's Why Dr. Jane Goodall Stopped Eating Meat in the '60s

 All of that said, does Dr. Goodall maintain a vegan diet?

-We know that Dr. Goodall published a vegan cookbook in March 2021 entitled #EATMEATLESS: Good for Animals, the Earth & All; however, does she herself maintain the very diet about which she wrote?
+We know that Dr. Goodall published a vegan cookbook in March 2021 entitled #EATMEATLESS: Good for Animals, the Earth & All; however, did she herself maintain the very diet about which she wrote?

-According to an April 2017 post written by Dr. Goodall on the Jane Goodall Institute website, she maintains a plant-based diet.
-At one point, Dr. Goodall initiated an #EatMeatLess social media campaign, however, the website accompanying the pledge to eat less meat now redirects to a donation page instead.
+According to an April 2017 post written by Dr. Goodall on the Jane Goodall Institute website, she maintained a plant-based diet.
+At one point, Dr. Goodall initiated an #EatMeatLess social media campaign; however, the website accompanying the pledge to eat less meat now redirects to a donation page instead.

 "I chose to eat plant-based all those years ago.
-I continue to ask people to consider what this choice really means on a moral and practical level for animals and the environment," she wrote.
+I continue to ask people to consider what this choice really means on a moral and practical level for animals and the environment," she wrote at the time.

-As Dr. Goodall's interview attests, she maintains a vegan diet for many reasons, including animal suffering.
+As Dr. Goodall's interview attests, she maintained a vegan diet for many reasons, including animal suffering.

-Interestingly, though, in the June 2015 interview above published by the Dr. Jane Goodall & the Jane Goodall Institute USA YouTube account, she instead used the term vegetarian, rather than vegan, to describe her diet after becoming enlightened by Singer's monumental book.
+Interestingly, though, in the June 2015 interview published by the Dr. Jane Goodall & the Jane Goodall Institute USA YouTube account, she used the term vegetarian rather than vegan to describe her diet after becoming enlightened by Singer's monumental book.

 "I am indeed a vegetarian and I became a vegetarian because I read a book about intensive farming and I was utterly shocked and I didn't realize animals were treated in that way — of course, I do now," she said.